StephanLewandowsky/ERL-Lewandowsky-et-al.-2018/README.md

 # ERL-Lewandowsky-et-al.-2018
 Source code and data for ERL paper by Lewandowsky et al., 2018.

 The files in this repo are needed *in addition* to those found at https://github.com/StephanLewandowsky/ERL-Risbey-et-al-2018/tree/master to reproduce the work reported in this article.
+The hiatushistoryModels.R file is the main file that sources all other required R scripts.